ScottLogic/blog/_posts/2024-08-29-llms-dont-hallucinate.md

 abnormal behaviour for humans.

-But there are explanations for why humans sometimes produce such outputs: maybe they had an incentive to lie, or they were playing a game, or they were joking.
+But there are explanations for why humans sometimes produce such outputs: maybe they were lying, or they were playing a game, or they were joking.
 Or indeed, perhaps they 'hallucinating' in the traditional sense!

-In contrast, an LLM can never have an incentive to lie, can never play a game, and can never tell a joke.
+In contrast, an LLM can never lie, can never play a game, and can never tell a joke.
 It's a pile of matrices.

 And there are mechanisms which explain why humans normally don't produce unfaithful or unfactual content.
 We have mental models of the external world.
 We